Qumulo/docs/administrator-guide/s3-api/creating-managing-s3-buckets.md

   --bucket my-bucket
 ```

-Qumulo Core creates the bucket root directory under the default bucket directory prefix and gives it the same name as the bucket's name.
+Qumulo Core creates the bucket root directory under the {{page.varDefaultPrefix}} and names it the same as the bucket.
 In this example, if the default bucket directory prefix is `/buckets/`, the new bucket root directory is `/buckets/my-bucket/`.

 {% include note.html content="When you use the `CreateBucket` S3 API action with the `LocationConstraint` parameter, the Qumulo S3 API supports only the `local` region." %}